Edinburgh-University-String-Orchestra/euso-website/content/pages/join.md

 We will be at the
 September EUSA Freshers' Fair at Pleasance, so please come and visit us!
 The exact location will be posted shortly before the event, so make sure to [sign up](/newsletter/) to our mailing list.
-Alternatively, you can email the President for a slot.
+Alternatively, you can email the president for a slot.